Ishank-dubey/csa/README.md

        - Kinesis Firehose
          - Data Producers - Streams but no shrads - Data is Analysed or Send to S3 or Redshift for example and not stored in              Stream(no need to manage Shards and retention)
        - Kinesis Analytics
-         - Helps run SQL type queries on Kinesis Data and save to S3, Redshift or Elastic Search Cluster
+         - Helps run SQL type queries on Kinesis(Kinesis Streams or Firehose) Data and save to S3, Redshift or Elastic Search            Cluster

+166.